Normal account balance definition

 What is a Normal Account Balance?

 A normal balance is the expectation that a particular type of account will have either a debit or a credit balance based on its classification within the chart of accounts.
 It is possible for an account expected to have a normal balance as a debit to actually have a credit balance, and vice versa, but these situations should be in the minority.
 Abnormal account balances are triggered by transactions that are out of the ordinary; for example, the cash balance should have a normal debit balance, but could have a credit balance if the account is overdrawn.
-The normal balance for each account type is noted in the following table.
+The normal account balance for many accounts are noted in the following exhibit.

 Related AccountingTools Courses